tbidne/navi/README.md

 Individual services have their own options, but there are a few that are common to most.

-* `repeat-events`: One of `[true|false>`.
+* `repeat-events`: One of `[true|false]`.
 Determines if we send off the same notification twice in a row.
-Defaults to `false` (i.e., no repeats) unless stated otherwise.
+Defaults to `false` (i.e. no repeats) unless stated otherwise.
 * `error-events`: One of `["none"|"repeats"|"no-repeats">`.
 Determines if we send off notifications for errors, and how we handle repeats.
-Defaults to `"no-repeats"` unless stated otherwise, i.e., we send error notifications but no repeats.
+Defaults to `"no-repeats"` unless stated otherwise i.e. we send error notifications but no repeats.

 ### Predefined

+These are services that are built-in, in the sense that no custom script is required.

 #### Battery Status